 Graney provides administrative leadership for the University Committee on Academic Policy (UCAP) and the Center for Teaching and Learning (CTL).
 She has served on many standing and ad hoc University committees since 1986; she currently is a member of UCAP and the CTL Advisory Committee, and most recently she co-chaired the Intellectual PropertyPolicy Committee and sat on the Self-Study Steering Committee for the Middle States Association and National Association of Schools of Art and Design reaccreditation review.

 She has been an active member of the Art Libraries Society of North America (ARLIS/NA) since 1981 and served on its executive board from 2003 until 2005.
 She is currently the news and features editor for the ARLIS/NA Web site.
 She has chaired and served on numerous ARLIS/NA committees including the Strategic Plan Committee, Professional Development Committee, and is currently a member of the Communication and Publications Committee.
 She was the chair for local arrangements for the ARLIS/NA national conference held in Philadelphia in 1998.
 Locally, she was a president of the ARLIS/Delaware Valley Chapter and also served as a newsletter editor.

 Graney received her master of science degree in Library and Information Science from Drexel University and her bachelor of fine arts degree in Painting and Art History from Syracuse University.

-Prior to working at Philadelphia University, Savoie was the director of academic services at New York University’s Tisch School of the Arts, where he managed faculty affairs and all academic advising programs for the school’s 12 departments and 3,000 undergraduate and graduate students.
+Prior to working at Philadelphia University, Savoie was the director of academic services at New York University’s Tisch School of the Arts, where he is an ABD doctoral candidate in Performance Studies.